peterbarkley/oars/README.md

 After cloning the repository, the package can be installed with `pip install .`

-## Quick Start
+## Use

+- See the [quick start guide](docs/source/quickstart.rst) in the documentation.
-If you would like to run the examples in the paper, use `pip install .[all]` and run paper.ipynb in the examples directory.
-Also see the quick start guide in the documentation.
+- If you would like to run the experiments from [our paper](https://arxiv.org/pdf/2407.16159.pdf), use `pip install .[all]` and run the `paper.ipynb` notebook in the examples directory.